2016 All-New Toyota Fortuner launched in Malaysia from RM186,900Auto News

 • Hilux 2.7SRZ (AT) 4X4: RM199,900

-All prices quoted are on the road without insurance inclusive of GST taxes in Peninsular Malaysia
+All prices quoted are on the road with insurance inclusive of GST taxes in Peninsular Malaysia

 Globally launched in 2005, the first generation Toyota Fortuner; facelift and updates aside have been sold in Malaysia for around a decade.
 The all-new second generation Toyota Fortuner now visibly puts a firm emphasis on style and tasteful execution.
 Now more Fifth Avenue cruiser than 'journey-man' taxpayer 4x4.